honzabrecka/composable-fetch/README.md

 ## Retries

-When using `composableFetch.withRetry`, make sure you're using `composableFetch.retryableFetch` instead of `composableFetch.fetch`.
+When using `composableFetch.withRetry`, make sure that `fetch` is wrapped with `composableFetch.retryable`.

 ```js
 const { composableFetch, delays } = require('composable-fetch')